-If so, this origin story occupies a more important position than usual. given from the Hawthorne canon, such as "The Scarlet Letter," in the same way that the story about the letter of its title, "The Minister's Black Veil" is about Hawthorne material. art itself is proportional to the characteristics of symbolic meaning.
+If so, this origin story occupies a more important position than usual, given from the Hawthorne canon, such as "The Scarlet Letter," in the same way that the story about the letter of its title, "The Minister's Black Veil" is about Hawthorne material, art itself is proportional to the characteristics of symbolic meaning.
 When we think about this story, we need to remember at all times the history of Hawthorne's last unsuccessful romance and the completely silent end of his writing career, as Hyatt describes it.
 H. "not simply a technical failure, and not moving on to a new subject he didn't know how to handle, but the disappointment of a lack of focus, a failure:

-In this manner, Mr. Hooper long life, irreproachable in spent a outward shrouded in dismal suspicions; kind and loving, act, yet unloved, dimly feared; shunned though and a man apart from men, summoned aid hearth in mortal in their and joy, but ever to their anguish.
-As shedding their snows above his sable years wore on. veil. throughout the New-England churches, he acquired а name and they called him Father Hooper.
-Nearly all his parishioners, who were of mature age when he was settled, had been bore away a funeral: he had one congregation in the church, and a bv many crowded in the church-yard; and having late one wrought so more well, the evening, and done his work it into so was now good Father Hooper's turn to rest.
+In this manner, Mr. Hooper spent long life, irreproachable in outward act, yet shrouded in dismal suspicions; kind and loving, though unloved, and dimly feared; a man apart from men, shunned ever summoned to their aid in mortal in their hearth and joy, but anguish. years wore on, shedding their snows above veil, heacquired throughout theNew-England churches, name and they called himFather Hooper.
+Nearly all his parishioners, were of mature age when he was settled, had been bore away a funeral: he had one congregation in the church, and a by many more crowded one in the church-yard; and having wrought so late into the evening, and done his work so well, it was now good Father Hooper''s turn to rest.
 (49-50).